worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 traditions in written forms, effectively freezing them into one single "official" version.
-Music books and media, such as radio, recordings and film, aided the dissemination of a shared national culture that sought to cultivate national identity as a dominant force in citizen's lives (See Anderson 1983; Boyes 2010).
+Music books and media, such as radio, recordings and film, aided the dissemination of a shared national culture that sought to cultivate national identity as a dominant force in citizens’ lives (See Anderson 1983; Boyes 2010).

 In formerly-colonized lands, nationalism reflects a complicated